IBM Cloud Docs

 Creating an endpoint gateway

-You can create an endpoint gateway for an IBM Cloud® or third-party service or application (Private Path beta) that you want to access on your private VPC network.
+You can create an endpoint gateway for an IBM Cloud® or third-party service or application that you want to access on your private VPC network.
 You can use the UI, CLI, API, or Terraform.

 Before you begin

-Before creating an endpoint gateway, ensure that you review Planning for virtual private endpoint gateways and have satisfied the following conditions:
+Before creating an endpoint gateway, ensure that you review Planning for virtual private endpoint gateways and have the following prerequisites:

 • A VPC